sauravs4h/orbiter/README.md

 # ORBITER

 ## Description
 This project implements login and signup functionality with backend built using Node.js and frontend using React.
-It includes a backend API with endpoints for user signup and login, along with frontend pages for home, login, signup, and a private page.
-If a user attempts to access the private page without being logged in, they will be redirected to the login page.
+It includes a backend API with endpoints for user signup, login, and retrieving user profile, along with frontend pages for login, signup, and user profile.
+If a user attempts to access the profile page without being logged in, they will be redirected to the login page.
 Redux is utilized for state management in the frontend.

 ## Backend